-South Africa has entered into a Treaty regarding the Grand Inga Hydropower Project.
+South Africa has entered into a Treaty regarding the Grand Inga Hydropower Project with 2 500 MW offtake.
 Whereas the draft IRP 2018 was modelled by forcing the 2 500 MW from Inga, the IRP 2019 used the commercial parameters that were submitted by the project developers for Inga, and 2 500 MW (and even more beyond 2030) of hydropower was selected on its own merits.
-South Africa has the responsibility to develop the necessary transmission infrastructure to evacuate the power from Grand Inga across the transit counties viz.
+There is a need to finalise the technical solution for the evacuation of this power from the Grand Inga across the transit countries viz.
 DRC, Zambia, Zimbabwe/Botswana into South Africa.
 The necessary agreements must be concluded as soon as possible if the hydro option from Grand Inga is to materialize.